livewire/livewire/docs/redirecting.md

 }
 ```

-Assuming the page being redirected to contains the following Blade snippet, the user will see a "Post updated!" message after updating the post.
+Assuming the page being redirected to contains the following Blade snippet, the user will see a "Post updated!" message after updating the post:

 ```html
 @if (session('status'))